stevenlovegrove/Pangolin/README.md

 ## Dependencies ##

 *Pangolin* is split into a few *components* so you can include just what you need.
 Most dependencies are *optional* so you can pick and mix for your needs.
-Rather than enforcing a particular package manager, you can use a simple [script](https://github.com/stevenlovegrove/Pangolin/blob/master/scripts/install_prerequisites.sh) to generate a list of (**required**, **recommended** or **all**) packages for installation for that manager (e.g. apt, port, brew, dnf, vcpkg):
+Rather than enforcing a particular package manager, you can use a simple [script](https://github.com/stevenlovegrove/Pangolin/blob/master/scripts/install_prerequisites.sh) to generate a list of (**required**, **recommended** or **all**) packages for installation for that manager (e.g. apt, port, brew, dnf, pacman, vcpkg):

 ```bash
 # See what package manager and packages are recommended